If you’re feeling a little dirty, Stuff’s guide to the best pressure washers will get you spick and span in no time.

 3. Karcher K7 Premium Smart Control

 If money’s no object, this incredibly clever Karcher pressure washer ticks all the boxes.
 Its 3-in-1 lance enables you to adjust the pressure for any kind of cleaning, and there’s a boost mode that adds an extra 15 bar to the flow.
 It’s rated for 180 bar, has a 10m hose and has a built-in hose reel for easy storage.
 You also get a deck/patio cleaner.

 We’ve saved the best bit until last.
-The Karcher is smart: it has a built-in display and Bluetooth compatibility so you can control it from your phone, finding the right settings for the particular thing you want to clean and sending them directly to the washer.
+The Karcher is smart: it has a built-in display and Bluetooth compatibility so you can control it from your phone.
+That means you can find the right settings for the particular thing you want to clean.

 Is it overkill?
 It absolutely is.
 Do we want one?
 We absolutely do.

 Designed specifically for bikes and motorbikes, the Muc-Off Pressure Washer’s lance has a wider spread and specific settings for both types of vehicle to ensure that you don’t damage sensitive bits such as bearings, suspension and other components.